flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

   2. If my prediction is correct, I can enjoy my beer or I can pass to the next sip
   3. If my prediction is wrong I need to drink the whole bottle and go to the next sip.

+This can be thought as a classification task, and in the end I should be able to classify if I am sipping or not my favorite beer 100 out 100 times.
+In this setting, when I misclassify I am forced to drink the whole bottle, and despite some fellow german colleagues may think that is not the goal here.

 So how can I train for this task?

 ## Definition